carltongibson/djangocon-sprints/README.md

 Many of these have patches but are stuck needing clearer documentation.
 Again, this can be a good place to come in and help finish a PR off.

+Filter for [Patch needs improvement]([url](https://code.djangoproject.com/query?status=assigned&status=new&needs_better_patch=1&desc=1&order=id)): these are tickets that have already been worked on but not yet finished.
+The ones that haven't been updated for a while might be good candidates to pick up and finis off.

 One final place to look, is on GitHub at the open PRs.
 Sort by Least Recently Updated.
 How come a PR hasn't been closed but hasn't been worked on either.
 These may be towards the more challenging end — or it may be the _Needs Documentation_ type issue that we just saw — but can you find a PR to help finish off here?